Bass Rock: Geography and geology

 The island is a volcanic plug of phonolitic trachyte rock of Carboniferous (Dinantian) age.
 The rock was first recognised as an igneous intrusion by James Hutton.
 Hugh Miller visited in 1847 and wrote about the rock's geology in his book Edinburgh and its Neighbourhood, Geological and Historical: with The Geology of the Bass Rock.
 It is one of a small number of islands off the East Lothian coast including the Islands of the Forth.
-To the west are Craigleith, and the Lamb, Fidra and finally to the west of Fidra, the low-lying island of Eyebroughy.
+To the west are Craigleith, the Lamb, Fidra and finally to the west of Fidra, the low-lying island of Eyebroughy.
 These are also mainly the result of volcanic activity.
 To the northeast can be seen the Isle of May off the coast of the East Neuk of Fife.

 Bass Rock stands more than 100 m high in the Firth of Forth Islands Special Protection Area which covers some but not all of the islands in the inner and outer Firth.
 The Bass Rock is a Site of Special Scientific Interest in its own right, due to its gannet colony.
 It is sometimes called "the Ailsa Craig of the East".
 It is of a similar age (c.340 million years), geological form and petrology to nearby North Berwick Law, a hill on the mainland and to Traprain Law.
 There are related volcanic formations on the adjacent island of Craigleith and within nearby Edinburgh, namely Arthur's Seat, Calton Hill and Castle Rock.

 The Bass does not occupy the skyline of the Firth quite as much as its equivalent in the Clyde, Ailsa Craig, but it can be seen from much of southern and eastern Fife, most of East Lothian, and high points in the Lothians and Borders, such as Arthur's Seat, and the Lammermuir.